12 Easy Entryway Cleaning Hacks

 Regaining control of this often-neglected high-traffic spot is easy with quick, bite-sized tasks that can be tackled in less than 10 minutes each.
-Sarah McAllister, the viral Instagram sensation behind Calgary-based cleaning business Go Clean Co., and Shaneka Shaw Taylor, Patience Omokhodion and Alecia Burgess, the founders of professional housekeeping and concierge company reFRESH in Toronto, share their best entryway cleaning tips to make a great first impression.
+Sarah McAllister, the viral Instagram sensation behind Calgary-based cleaning business Go Clean Co., and Shaneka Shaw Taylor, Patience Omokhodion and Alecia Burgess, founders of a now-closed professional housekeeping and concierge company in Toronto, share their best entryway cleaning tips to make a great first impression.

-Click here for our kitchen cleaning hacks, here for our bathroom cleaning hacks and here for our living room cleaning hacks.
+Click here for our kitchen cleaning hacks, here for our bathroom cleaning hacks, here for our bedroom cleaning hacks and here for our living room cleaning hacks.

 1. Shoe tray